qanazoga/Planechase/README.md

 # Planechase
 Lets you play Planechase

-You can find it on my page at http://qanazo.ga/planechase Or for a shorter link, just use http://planechase.tk
+You can find it on my page at http://qanazoga.com/planechase